Impact

 Risk and Exploitability

-The CVSS score of 5.8 indicates moderate severity.
-No EPSS score is available, and the vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalog, suggesting limited public exploitation at this point.
-The likely attack path requires local, unprivileged access to read a sysfs file that triggers an ACPI read on an EC OpRegion.
+The CVSS score of 7 indicates high severity.
+The EPSS score is reported as < 1%, which suggests a very low probability of exploitation, and the vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalog.
+Based on the description, the attack path appears to involve local, unprivileged sysfs access that triggers an ACPI read on an EC OpRegion.
 While the vulnerability could be leveraged for privilege escalation or system instability, its exploitation is more likely to cause memory corruption or kernel crashes rather than immediate remote code execution.
 Consequently, patching remains the most effective countermeasure.

 OpenCVE Enrichment